harobed/ansible-vault-tutorial/README.md

 vault_password_file = secrets/ansible-vault.sh
 ```

-The [secrets/ansible-vault.sh](secrets/ansible-vault.sh) file is a script which use gpg to decrypt ansible vault password:
+The [secrets/ansible-vault.sh](secrets/ansible-vault.sh) file is a script which use gpg to decrypt master key:

 ```
 #!/bin/bash